 Obviously, if you have the prospects’ website URLs and About Us pages, you can find this out pretty quickly.

 What the business does is absolutely and positively must-know information when you are deciding whether it makes the cut, whether it is qualified to be a client of yours, and whether it seems similar enough to your existing clients to be worth your effort for the courtship and lead nurturing.

-This focus by industry is one of the most powerful things you can do when it comes to how to market computer services.
+This focus on industry is one of the most powerful things you can do when it comes to marketing computer services.

 Focus on Those with the Same Basic Pain Points

 Because nurturing leads is resource-intensive, make sure that before you invest several hundred dollars, or in some cases substantially more, in nurturing those leads they are at least in the right ballpark.